 LIGHT - Serissa bonsai like as much sun as you can give them, without stressing it.
 In summer, I give them morning sun and then high filtered light from noon on.
 When I want to develop the Thousand Star variety, I will grow it in full sun.

 If your leaves are yellowing and you are watering correctly, it's heat stress.
 Move it to more shade.
 They can also be grown in just high filtered light.

 REPOT - I have repotted here (Central Florida) year round, except in severe cold.
 They are fast growers and don't like to be root bound.
 You may have to repot your younger trees every year; older ones every two years.

 They prefer fast draining soil; I use 25% organics in my soil mix.

-Protect from heavy frost to prevent tip burn.
-Their fastest growth is in spring, fall, and first half of winter, slowest midsummer.”
+As bonsai, protect from heavy frost to prevent tip burn.
+Their fastest growth is in spring, fall, and first half of winter, slowest midsummer.